 Legalisation of documents from Canada for use in the Netherlands

-To use a document from Canada in the Netherlands, you must first have it legalised by Global Affairs Canada.
+To use a document from Canada in the Netherlands, you must first have it legalised by the Canadian authorities.
 Then you must have it legalised by the Dutch embassy or a Dutch consulate in Canada.
 After legalisation, you can use your document in the Netherlands.

 Who can have documents legalised?

-Anyone who has one or more documents from Canada can have them legalised for use in any part of the Kingdom of the Netherlands:
+Anyone who has one or more documents from Canada can have them legalised (referred to on Canadian government websites as ‘authentication’) for use in any part of the Kingdom of the Netherlands: